BakhtiarAhmed41/BakhtiarAhmed41/README.md

 👋 Greetings!
-I'm Bakhtiar Ahmed, an avid Software Engineering student at NED University of Engineering & Technology.
+I'm Bakhtiar Ahmed, an avid Software Engineering Undergrad at NED University of Engineering & Technology.

 🌱 My passions revolve around the intricate worlds of Programming, Web Development, and App Development.